Skip to main content

 What it is

 Often written about as an overwhelming feeling of sadness or "rough patch," depressive disorder, frequently simplified as depression, is more than just a case of the blues.
-It is a serious mental health affliction that often requires both medicinal and psychological care.
-Thankfully, with a proper treatment plan and regulation most clients get better and lead healthier lives.
+Depression is a prolonged and persistent negative mood lasting two or more weeks that can interfere with many aspects of life.

 Symptoms that may be present